yoshi47/cs50FinalProject/README.md

 Place names are complemented using autocomplete, but will not be available if the API limit is exceeded.
 If this happens, please try to enter the name of the prefecture first.
 If this happens, please try to enter the name of the prefecture first, or the name of a place with the same name in a different place than you expected will be used.

+I don't think so, but if the API requests reach the limit, this app will not work.
+Please wait until the next month.

 ## Technologies used